safinmahesania/Distributed-NYC-Taxi-Prediction/README.md

-# Distributed NYC Taxi Prediction
-Scalable Trip Duration Prediction for NYC Yellow Taxi: A Distributed Machine Learning System
+# Scalable Trip Duration Prediction for NYC Yellow Taxi: A Distributed Machine Learning System

 This project predicts taxi trip durations using more than 53 million NYC Yellow Taxi trip records.
 The system uses a distributed data pipeline and machine learning workflow built with Apache Spark, Delta Lake, and Azure Databricks.